shayne-wenzel/meet/README.md

 As a - User
+I should be able to - “filter events by city”
+So that - I can see the list of events that take place in that city

+  Feature 1: Filter events by city

+    Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.
+      Given: user hasn’t searched for any city
+      When: the user opens the app
+      Then: the user should see the list of upcoming events.

+    Scenario 2: User should see a list of suggestions when they search for a city
+      Given: the main page is open
+      When: the user starts typing in the city textbox
+      Then: the user should receive a list of cities (suggestions) that match what they’ve typed

+    Scenario 3: User can select a city from the suggested list
+      Given: user was typing “Berlin” in the city textbox And the list of suggested cities is showing
+      When: the user selects a city (e.g., “Berlin, Germany”) from the list
+      Then: their city should be changed to that city (i.e., “Berlin, Germany”) And the user should receive a list of upcoming events in that city

+As a - User
 I should be able to - click on a link that can expand and collapse event details So that - I can see it only when I want